grease-xmr/grease/docs/src/10_channel_design.typ

   In fact, you could run Grease without a KES, if there is a high-trust relationship between the customer and merchant.
 ]

-When the 2-of-2 multisig wallet is created, both the customer and merchant split their spending keys into two encrypted pieces.
-They give one piece to their counterparty, and the other piece they give to the KES.
-The splitting is done in a way that is
+When the 2-of-2 multisig wallet is created, both the customer and merchant encrypt their adapter signature offset to the KES.
-- verifiable - even though the secrets are encrypted, we can prove that the pieces form the original spending key.
-- secure - the pieces are encrypted to the public keys of the KES and counterparty respectively, so they can be publicly communicated without worrying about the spending key being reconstructed by a malicious party.

 If, say, the merchant tries to force-close a channel using an outdated state (which is itself enacting the dispute process), or refuses to publish anything at all (in which case the customer will enact the force-close process), the